Jack H. Skirball: Career

+Starting in his college days, Skirball began in the film business selling short films.

 Skirball went to Palestine with Abba Hillel Silver in 1919.
 Back in the United States, he served Reform synagogues in Cleveland, Ohio and Evansville, Indiana in the 1920s.

 After moving to Los Angeles, California in 1938, he became a film producer.
 He served as general manager of the Educational Films Corporation of America, where he produced The Birth of a Baby, an educational film about childbearing in 1938.
+Skirball produced films under the Skibo label, which Educational acquired.
+Skibo films included Bosom Friends and Wings Over Everest.

 Skirball served as vice president of Grand National Pictures, followed by president of Arcadia Pictures.
 He was associate producer of The Howards of Virginia, a 1940 film starring Cary Grant.
 A year later, in 1941, he produced This Woman is Mine.
 By 1942, he was associate producer of Saboteur, a film directed by Alfred Hitchcock.
 A year later, in 1943, he produced Shadow of a Doubt, another film directed by Hitchcock.
 He also produced Magnificent Doll in 1946, The Secret Fury in 1950, and Payment on Demand in 1951.
 He also produced A Matter of Time starring Liza Minnelli in 1976.

 Skirball was the co-producer of Jacobowsky and the Colonel, a Broadway musical, alongside Jed Harris in 1944.

 Skirball was a member of the Academy of Motion Picture Arts and Sciences.
 He believed that all films should be educational and that they should convey information in a way that is understandable to any audience member.

 Skirball was also a real estate developer.
 In 1962, he developed the Vacation Village resort in Mission Bay, San Diego, California.
 In 1983, he sold it for US$51 million.